01-edu/public/subjects/forum/forum-advanced-features.audit.en.md

 ###### Does new post appear on the activity page?

-##### Try login as other user and make a comment on the post you created above.
+##### Try to login as another user and make a comment on the post you created above.
 Then return to the user that created the post.

-###### Does the user who created the post received a notification saying that the post has been commented?
+###### Did the user who created the post received a notification saying that the post has been commented?

-##### Try login as other user and like the post you created above.
+##### Try to login as another user and like the post you created above.
 Then return to the user that created the post.

-###### Does the user who created the post received a notification saying that the post has been liked?
+###### Did the user who created the post received a notification saying that the post has been liked?

-##### Try login as other user and dislike the post you created above.
+##### Try to login as another user and dislike the post you created above.
 Then return to the user that created the post.

-###### Does the user who created the post received a notification saying that the post has been disliked?
+###### Did the user who created the post received a notification saying that the post has been disliked?

-##### Try to edit a post and a comment at your choice.
+##### Try to edit a post and a comment of your choice.

 ###### Is it allowed to edit posts and comments?

-##### Try to remove a post and a comment at your choice.
+##### Try to remove a post and a comment of your choice.

 ###### Is it allowed to remove posts and comments?